India regulator rejects settlement in Reliance Industries dispute

-MUMBAI India's market regulator rejected Reliance Industries Ltd's (RELI.NS) request to settle a long-pending dispute over the energy conglomerate's 2007 sale of stock futures in a unit, citing rule changes in late May that took a tougher stance on suspected violations.
+MUMBAI Jan 4 India's market regulator rejected Reliance Industries Ltd's request to settle a long-pending dispute over the energy conglomerate's 2007 sale of stock futures in a unit, citing rule changes in late May that took a tougher stance on suspected violations.

 The Securities and Exchange Board of India (SEBI) included Reliance Industries and a handful of its units on a list of 149 companies or individuals whose requests to settle market rules violation cases with financial payments had been rejected, a notice issued late on Thursday showed.